-Students may waive ACC 505, BPS 516, MIS 525, MKT 515, OB 510 or OM 521 if they have completed equivalent courses in an AACSB business program and have earned at least a 3.2 post-60 GPA (that is, your GPA in courses taken after your first 60 undergraduate credit hours).
+Students may waive ACC 505, BPS 516, MIS 525, MKT 515, OB 510 or OM 521 if they have equivalent courses in an AACSB business program completed within the previous 10 years and have earned at least a 3.2 post-60 GPA (that is, your GPA in courses taken after your first 60 undergraduate credit hours).
 Students who do not meet these criteria may request to have their courses evaluated for waiver credit at the time of admission.
-Students must have earned a B or better in equivalent courses as a part of a degree program completed within the previous 7 years.
+Students must have earned a B or better in equivalent courses as a part of a degree program completed within the previous 10 years.

 Previous coursework deemed substantially similar to BE 530, DS 520 or FIN 531 may qualify to exempt students from those courses.
 Exemptions from DS 520 must be replaced with FIN courses or DS courses at the level of 570 or above.
 Exemptions for BE 530 or FIN 531 must be replaced with courses from FIN, TAX, 600-level ACC courses, or other graduate courses with approval.

 Regardless of waiver and exemption credits granted, students must earn at least 57 credits in the dual-degree program.

 In addition, up to 6 transfer credits for previous equivalent graduate coursework can be applied to the degree if those credits have not been counted toward a degree.